huntscript/huntscript/README.md

 - 👋 Hi, I'm Ken.
 Welcome to @huntscript!
+  HuntScript is a project created to provide programming tutorials and help in collaborative work.
 - 👀 I'm  interested in Python, C++ programming, AI, and Cybersecurity.
 - 🌱 I’m currently learning Software Engineering.
 - 💞️ I’m looking to collaborate on programming projects.